smashse/playbook/HOWTO/GITOPS/GOGS/README.md

 ## Export the current MicroK8s configuration for use with Kubectl

-### Create the folder to store the configuration of the Kubernetes cluster in the test instance
+### Create the folder to store the configuration of the Kubernetes cluster in the instance

 ```bash
 sudo mkdir -p $HOME/.kube/configs
 ```

-### Export the MicroK8s configuration in the test instance to the created folder
+### Export the MicroK8s configuration in the instance to the created folder

 ```bash
 multipass exec microk8s -- sudo microk8s config > $HOME/.kube/configs/config-microk8s